circonus-labs/circonus-one-step-install/example/README.md

 * CentOS (6.3, 6.6, 6.7, 7.1.1503, 7.2.1511)
 * Ubuntu (12.04-trusty, 14.04-precise)
 * OmniOS (r151014)
+* Debian (7.11, 8.7)

 #### Automation Options (provisioner)

 * Manual
 * Shell
 * Ansible
 * Puppet
 * **coming soon**: Chef

 > Note on **manual** provisioner:
 >
 > Simply spins up the VM and **does not** attempt to run COSI.
 The main purpose of this provisioner is to provide a set of pre-defined platforms for testing the cut-n-paste COSI command from the [API Tokens](https://login.circonus.com/user/tokens) page.
 >
 > Since the resulting *system* will be a VM leveraging the host's network connection, adding the `--agent push` option to the COSI command line is **strongly encouraged**.

 ## Prerequisites